Standard Setting

 -

-SASB Standards can provide an industry-specific set of climate-related disclosure topics and associated metrics to help a company more effectively implement TCFD recommendations.
-Investors have increasingly coalesced around a combination of the TCFD recommendations and SASB Standards as foundational tools to provide capital markets with effective climate- and sustainability-related financial disclosure.
-As such, the ISSB’s [draft] Climate-related Disclosures Standard and [draft] General Requirements Standard combine key aspects of the two, recognizing that sustainability disclosure should contain both qualitative disclosures and quantitative metrics:
+Prior to the establishment of the ISSB, investors increasingly coalesced around a combination of the TCFD recommendations and SASB Standards as foundational tools to provide capital markets with effective climate- and sustainability-related financial disclosure.
+As such, the ISSB’s first two standards, IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures, combine key aspects of the two.

-For more information about how the TCFD recommendations and SASB Standards fit together, see the TCFD Implementation Guide, TCFD Good Practice Handbook, and SASB Climate Risk Technical Bulletin.
+Therefore, companies that already apply the TCFD Recommendations and the SASB Standards are in prime position to apply the ISSB Standards.
+For more information about how the TCFD recommendations and SASB Standards fit together, see the SASB Climate Risk Technical Bulletin.
 Visit the IFRS project page for information on the ISSB's IFRS S2 Climate-related Disclosures.

 -